-OF OUR TOTAL OUTSTANDING SHARES, 25,339,869 ARE RESTRICTED FROM IMMEDIATE RESALE PURSUANT TO CONTRACTUAL AGREEMENTS AND PROVISIONS OF LAWS, BUT MAY BE SOLD INTO THE MARKET IN THE NEAR FUTURE.
+OF OUR TOTAL OUTSTANDING SHARES, 25,434,369 ARE RESTRICTED FROM IMMEDIATE RESALE PURSUANT TO CONTRACTUAL AGREEMENTS AND PROVISIONS OF LAWS, BUT MAY BE SOLD INTO THE MARKET IN THE NEAR FUTURE.
 THE SALE OF THESE SHARES COULD CAUSE THE MARKET PRICE OF OUR COMMON STOCK TO DROP SIGNIFICANTLY, EVEN IF OUR BUSINESS IS DOING WELL.

-After the initial public offering of our common stock, which commenced trading on April 7, 2000, we had outstanding 29,339,869 shares of common stock.
-Of these shares, the 4,000,000 shares sold in our initial public offering are freely tradable, except for any shares purchased by our "affiliates," as that term is used in Rule 144 of the Securities Act, who are generally those persons who directly or indirectly control LivePerson, such as our directors, executive officers, and significant stockholders.
+As of June 30, 2000 we had outstanding 29,453,369 shares of common stock.
+Of these shares, the 4,000,000 shares sold in our initial public offering and 19,000 shares issued pursuant to options not subject to the 180-day lock-up described below are freely tradable, except for any shares purchased by our "affiliates," as that term is used in Rule 144 of the Securities Act, who are generally those persons who directly or indirectly control LivePerson, such as our directors, executive officers, and significant stockholders.
 Affiliates may only sell their shares pursuant to the requirements of Rule 144 or in a registered public offering.
-Unless sold earlier pursuant to a registered public offering, the remaining 25,339,869 shares will become available for resale in the public market at various times in the future, including 20,603,027 shares that are eligible for resale following the expiration of the 180-day lock-up agreements entered into among the underwriters and such stockholders.
+Unless sold earlier pursuant to a registered public offering, the remaining 25,434,369 shares will become available for resale in the public market at various times in the future, including 20,603,027 shares that are eligible for resale following the expiration of the 180-day lock-up agreements entered into among the underwriters of our initial public offering and such stockholders.
 Chase Securities Inc. may waive the restrictions imposed in such agreements at any time.
 The following table illustrates the shares eligible for sale in the public market:

-NUMBER OF SHARES DATE 4,000,000 After April 6, 2000, freely tradable shares sold in our initial public offering and shares saleable under Rule 144(k) that are not subject to the 180-day lock-up 0 After July 5, 2000, shares saleable under Rule 144 or Rule 701 that are not subject to the 180-day lock-up 20,603,027 After October 3, 2000, the 180-day lock-up is released and these shares are saleable under Rule 144 (subject, in some cases, to volume limitations), Rule 144(k) or Rule 701 4,736,842 After October 3, 2000, restricted securities that are held for less than one year are not yet saleable under Rule 144
+NUMBER OF SHARES DATE 4,019,000 At any time, freely tradable shares sold in our initial public offering, shares acquired pursuant to options and registered on our registration statement on Form S-8, and shares saleable under Rule 144(k) that are not subject to the 180-day lock-up 20,603,027 After October 3, 2000, the 180-day lock-up is released and these shares are saleable under Rule 144 (subject, in some cases, to volume limitations), Rule 144(k) or Rule 701 4,831,342 After October 3, 2000, shares restricted from resale pursuant to other contractual obligations or restricted securities that are held for less than one year which are not yet saleable under Rule 144

-In addition, up to 151,065 shares which are issuable pursuant to options to purchase common stock are not subject to the 180-day lock-up and will be freely tradable upon exercise of the options.
-As of May 10, 2000, options to purchase 19,000 of these shares of common stock had been exercised.
+In addition, up to 132,065 shares which are issuable pursuant to options to purchase common stock are not subject to the 180-day lock-up and will be freely tradable upon exercise of the options.